Magnifico1/Applications_of_Monte_Carlo_Simulation/README.md

 # Applications_of_Monte_Carlo_Simulation
-Using Monte Carlo simulation with parallel computation techniques to solve two problems
+Using Monte Carlo simulation with parallel computation techniques to solve two problems:

 ## Problem A